WangWenhao0716/ISC-Track1-Submission/README.md

 The codes and related files to reproduce the results for Image Similarity Challenge Track 1.

 # News
+2022.6.13 Updates: For training code, please write a request email (with your purpose and your personal information) to wangwenhao0716@gmail.com.

 2021.11.25 Updates: This solution is verified!
 If you find this code useful for your research, please cite our paper.